-Rosa Cabecinhas is Head of the PhD program in Cultural Studies at the University of Minho.
-She holds an Habilitation [Provas de Agregação] in Communication Sciences, a PhD in Social Psychology of Communication and a European Master Degree in Applied Psychology.
-Her PhD thesis, entitled “Racism and Ethnicity in Portugal” was awarded the best academic research on Immigration and Ethnic Minorities by the High Commissary of Immigration and Ethnic Minorities (2004) and she is co-recipient of the 2012 Gordon Allport Intergroup Relations Prize by the Society for the Psychological Study of Social Issues.
+Rosa Cabecinhas holds an Habilitation [Provas de Agregação] in Communication Sciences, a PhD in Social Psychology of Communication and a European Master Degree in Applied Psychology.
+Her PhD thesis, entitled “Racism and Ethnicity in Portugal”, was awarded the best academic research on Immigration and Ethnic Minorities by the High Commissary of Immigration and Ethnic Minorities (2004) and she is co-recipient of the 2012 Gordon Allport Intergroup Relations Prize by the Society for the Psychological Study of Social Issues.

-Her research interests are interdisciplinary, and has vast experience in coordinating international and interdisciplinary teams.
-She was Vice-Chair of the Cost action IS 1205 “Social psychological dynamics of historical representations in the enlarged Europe” and coordinated several funded research projects related with memory studies, social identity, diversity and the public sphere.
-She has been Visiting scholar at several universities in Europe and around the world, including among others: Universidade Nacional Timor Lorosa’e, East Timor; Victoria University of Wellington, New Zealand; Universidade Eduardo Mondlane, Mozambique; University of Texas at Austin, USA.
+Her research interests are interdisciplinary and, has vast experience in coordinating international and interdisciplinary teams.
+She was Vice-Chair of the Cost action IS 1205 “Social psychological dynamics of historical representations in the enlarged Europe” and coordinated several funded research projects related to memory studies, social identity, diversity and the public sphere.
+She has been Visiting Scholar at several universities in Europe and around the world, including among others: Universidade Nacional Timor Lorosa’e, East Timor; Victoria University of Wellington, New Zealand; Universidade Eduardo Mondlane, Mozambique; the University of Texas at Austin, USA.
 She authored the book Preto e Branco.
 A naturalização da discriminação racial [Black and White.
 The naturalization of racial discrimination] (2017, 2ed), co-authored the book De outro género: Propostas para a promoção de um jornalismo mais inclusivo (2014), and co-edited several volumes, including Cinema, migrations and cultural diversity (2019), Intercultural communication and mediation in contemporary societies (2019), Comunicação Intercultural: Perspectivas, Dilemas e Desafios [Intercultural Communication: Perspectives, Dilemmas and Challenges](2017, 2ed); Gender in focus: (new) trends in media (2016), Colonial Imaginaries: Propaganda, Militancy and “Resistance” in the Cinema (2016), Gender in focus: (new) trends in media (2016), and (In)visibilities.
 Image and Racism (2020).